Chatbots and AI are often used interchangeably. In reality, the capabilities between the two vary greatly.

 Conversational AI supports multi-turn dialogue, or the ability to switch between various user questions within a single conversation.
 This is what sets apart a human-like AI versus a robotic chatbot experience.
 If a person pivots the conversation, an AI Agent accurately responds without getting confused.
 For instance, a person can ask about the price of checking a bag in the midst of checking flight status.
 AI can also understand more short-form and slang than chatbots.

 An AI is trained through a combination of supervised and unsupervised learning.
 AI can learn from historic data.
-With customer service, this includes email, chat and messaging logs, to identify and group together similar questions and scenarios.
+With customer service, this includes email support systems, chat and messaging logs, to identify and group together similar questions and scenarios.
 Training is on auto-pilot: An AI learns how a situation was previously handled and teaches itself to act in the same way.

 AI also uses deep reinforcement learning to improve over-time based on real-life interactions.
 AI is able to determine patterns based on how end users are responding in various circumstances.
 This can be based on things like customer segmentation and contextual factors.
 For instance, if meal-delivery customers have issues with changing their subscription day, an AI would learn to proactively offer this information.